kaiulrich/kulrich_CarND-LaneLines-P1/writeup.md

 [image1]: ./resultimages/solidWhiteCurve.jpg_first_result.png "first SolidWhiteCurve"
 [image1]: ./resultimages/solidWhiteCurve.jpg_result.png "Endresult SolidWhiteCurve"

-ther are more pictures in the resultimages floder
+(more pictures in the resultimages floder)

 ###2.
 Identify potential shortcomings with your current pipeline

-a.
-The pipline produces a bit nervous.
+* The pipline produces a bit nervous.
 This the reason is the way of creating the two lines.
 All segments do have the same influence.
 Long segments the same than short segments.
-b.
-The result of the optional film ist not verry good.
+* The result of the optional film ist not verry good.
 Ther are to many "wrong" results after the houghtransformation.
+* The mask is not optimal so the are many short inexact segments from the top of the image in the result.

 ###3.
 Suggest possible improvements to your pipeline

-to a.
-The calculations to create the two lines should weight the segments.
+* The calculations to create the two lines should weight the segments.
 Long segments should have a stronger influance.
-A linear regression on the endpoints of the segments should have a better result. to b.
-The filtering should be improved.
+A linear regression on the endpoints of the segments should have a better result.
+* The filtering should be improved.
 Segments whitch have a too big or to small slope should be ignored.
+* Setup a better mask.
+* Use a bigger min_line_len for the hough transformation